sepal-contrib/sdg_15.3.1/doc/en.rst

 -  Z score > 1.28 AND ≤ 1.96 = Potentially Improving

 -  Z score > 1.96 = Improving, as indicated by a significantly higher
-   mean in recent years compared to the longer term
+   mean in recent years compared to the longer term.